chemcnabb/PrepTickets/README.md

 ### Running web server

-To view the project in your browser, run this command (from the project directory):
+To view the project in your browser, run this command (from the `root` directory):

 ```
   bundle exec rackup
 ```

 Then you can visit the project at [http://localhost:8000/](http://localhost:8000/)

 ### Compile CoffeeScript